MicahElliott/captain/README.md

 If there are any "checkers" (linters, formatters, etc) being invoked that you don't have installed yet, Captain will kindly let you more details.

+OR, if you're looking to be the one to bring Captain git-hook management to a project, read on....

 ## Do I need a hook manager?

 Without a hook manager, it's challenging to have a single set of checks (linters, formatters, cleaners, etc) that all developers agree on.
 Also, having multiple objectives/tasks in a single hook file gets slow and ugly.
-Managers give you organization, parallelism, shortcut facilities, clarity, consistency, and more.
+Managers give you organization, concurrency, shortcut facilities, clarity, consistency, and more.
 Over time, you come up with more ideas for things that can run automatically as checks, and eventually your standard hook files can get unmanageable and messy.